ataylor-us/infra/README.md

 Once this succeeds, the DNS for the hostname will have to be updated on [Cloudflare](https://dash.cloudflare.com/) to reflect the new ip (if reinstalling.)

 ## Secrets
 Vault secrets are handled by pass.
-Outside this package installation, this is not automated intentionally.
+This is not automated intentionally.

 ## Manual Steps